Laimonas-Mikalauskas/Laimonas-Mikalauskas/README.md

 Hello 👋 I am Junior Python Developer with strong Python and SQL technical background.
 I specialise in database development and management with SQLAlchemy, lightweight web app and interactive 2D game development with Flask and PyGame.
-Recently I started to expamd asynchronous programming knowledge by developing high performance web applications with FastAPI.
+Recently I started to expand asynchronous programming knowledge by developing high performance web applications with FastAPI.